vn-nthh/cattbycatt/README.md

 # CATT by Catt - Live Speech Caption and Translation Tool

 A real-time speech recognition and translation application that provides immediate text transcription and translation for multilingual communication.
-A public-use version is available at: [CATTbycatt](https://cattbycatt.netlify.app/)
+A free-to-use version is available at: [CATTbyCatt.netlify.app](https://cattbycatt.netlify.app/)

 ## Features